 Our education programs are built on three pillars: learning how to use the camera, learning to look, and learning to express.
 The strength of these pillars depends on the program: seniors need more help learning how to use the camera, and school children need more help expressing themselves.

-We have discovered that schools and teachers often ask us to develop classroom-specific programs, which we are always happy to do.
-So although the content varies, all programs include a few basic components: a short history of Alice Austen, looking at and discussing her photos, and learning how to use a digital camera.
-The most time, however, is spent on taking photos.
-We recently introduced “The best part of me,” where students are asked to photograph the part of themselves that they like the most.
-They are also asked to write a paragraph explaining what it is about that part that they like.
-Since digital cameras make it easy to capture dozens and dozens of images—especially compared to Austen’s glass plate technique—great emphasis is placed on reviewing, editing, and selecting.
+Schools and teachers often ask us to develop classroom-specific programs.
+Although the content varies, each custom program includes essential components: a short history of Alice Austen, looking at and discussing her photos, and learning how to use a digital camera.
+We recently introduced “The Best Part of Me,” where students were asked to photograph the part of themselves that they like the most.
+They were propmted to write a paragraph explaining what it is about that part that they like.
+Since digital cameras make it easy to capture dozens and dozens of images—especially compared to Austen’s glass plate technique— a great emphasis was placed on reviewing, editing, and selecting the right image.

 We offer five senior citizen programs, each with about 12 participants.
 Of the four sessions, three take place in a community center and one at the Alice Austen House.
 Participants learn to use the digital camera, how to capture an image, as well as critique.
 Participants also bring their own photographs and discuss their meaning and importance.

 Pinhole Camera Education Program

 The Alice Austen House Museum has developed a pinhole camera education program.
 The museum participates annually in Worldwide Pinhole Photography Day on the last Sunday in April and offers a family workshop the week prior to make-your-own pinhole camera.
 Customized pinhole photography programs are available for groups.